Beta This is a test version of the layout of this page. Take the survey to help us improve it

 Meet the headteacher

 You must meet the headteacher, or a delegated senior member of staff, on your arrival at the school.
 Use this meeting to introduce yourselves, your role(s) and confirm arrangements for the visit.
-You must not discuss the detail of the allegation at this point, unless the headteacher is already aware.
+You must not discuss the detail of the allegation at this point, unless the headteacher is already aware of this.

-The lead interviewer should use the specification provided by us to help provide structure to the interview and to inform the questions asked.
+The lead interviewer should use the specification provided by us to help structure the interview and to inform the questions asked.
 It may not be necessary to ask all interviewees each question on the specification.
-However, you should ensure you have a thorough understanding of each individual’s role in the administration of the tests or check, or in producing teacher assessment judgements.
+However, you should ensure you have a thorough understanding of each individual’s role in the administration of the tests or phonics screening check, or in producing the teacher assessment judgements.

-- Explain the context of your visit (explain you are undertaking the school visit on behalf of STA due to an allegation of maladministration).
+- you are visiting the school on behalf of STA due to an allegation of maladministration

-- Explain that the lead interviewer will ask the questions, with the second interviewer taking notes of the discussions and asking any additional questions as they see fit.
+- the lead interviewer will ask the questions, with the second interviewer taking notes of the discussions and asking any additional questions as they see fit

-- Explain that at the end of the interview, the interviewee will be asked to read and sign the notes from the interview to verify their accuracy.
+- at the end of the interview, the interviewee will be asked to read and sign the notes from the interview to verify their accuracy

-- Explain that STA does not apportion blame and any subsequent disciplinary proceedings are the responsibility of the governing body.
+- the STA does not apportion blame for any alleged maladministration and any subsequent disciplinary proceedings are the responsibility of the school’s governing body

 As with your initial meeting with the headteacher, or senior delegated member of staff, do not discuss the details of the allegation unless they are already known by the school.